beginner-corp/docs.begin.com/src/shared/docs/en/guides/apollo-graphql.md

 }
 ```

-The handler show how to define the type definitions and query resolvers for a GraphQL API.
+The handler code above shows how to define type definitions and query resolvers for a GraphQL API.
 For more information check out: [How to build a schema with Apollo](https://www.apollographql.com/docs/tutorial/schema/)

 ### `public/`

-The `public` directory is where we store our apps [static assets](https://docs.begin.com/en/static-assets/working-with-static-assets).
+The `public` directory is for [static assets](https://docs.begin.com/en/static-assets/working-with-static-assets).

 - Give `public/index.html` a gander